sahana-n15/University-management/README.md

 # University-management
-he system provides a centralized platform for university administrators faculty and students to efficiently manage academic activities and information
+he system provides a centralized platform for university administrators ,faculty and students to efficiently manage academic activities and information